MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/fast-app-page-load.md

 ---
 # Optimize app or page load for peak performance

 One of the key factors that shape a user's perception of an app is how quickly it opens and becomes functional.
 Therefore, prioritizing this goal is crucial in building a performant app.
-To achieve this, there are three main areas that require attention:
+To achieve optimal app performance, there's three main areas that require attention:

 1. Load data fast
 2. Efficient calculations